Cyborg-Network/cyborg-parachain/Local Testing NeuroZK_Milestone3.md

 cd Cyborg-miner
 git checkout neuro-zk-runtime
 ```
+2. Download the archive that contains the task (same archive that is produced during upload)
+- download the model archive from: https://drive.google.com/file/d/1aa6zoFQT053-0OAngesD3SJ5vPllqtAe/view?usp=drive_link
+- copy the model archive to `Cyborg-miner/miner/current_task`
+- navigate back to the root dir of the repository `Cyborg-miner`
-3. Build the Docker image
+4. Build the Docker image
 ```
 docker build -t cyborg-miner:local .
 ```